What does your social enterprise do?

 Why are you passionate about this cause?

 Having spent my teen years in children’s homes, I left school at the age of 15 with little education and had my daughter at 16.
-The difficult experiences I had faced as a young girl had left me at an emotionally, mental and social disadvantage.
+The difficult experiences I had faced as a young girl had left me at an emotional, mental and social disadvantage.

 How has the School for Social Entrepreneurs supported you?